opencve/opencve/docker/INSTALL.md

 cat ../scheduler/airflow.cfg
 ```

-You may want to customize:
+You may want to customize the following parameters:

 ```
 # The base URL of the OpenCVE webserver